Project

 I understand breaking compatibility can't be justified here, but I'm just curious — do you see this syntax as a feature to be preserved, or something to be avoided that might be (slowly) deprecated one day?

-Updated by ianks (Ian Ker-Seymer) over 5 years ago
+Updated by ianks (Ian Ker-Seymer) almost 6 years ago

 matz (Yukihiro Matsumoto) wrote: